VisDrone/VisDrone2018-SOT-toolkit/README.md

        -the figures are saved in ./figs/overall/

-     * drawResultBB.m is the main function to show your results
+     * drawResultBB.m is the main function used to show the results

        -modify the dataset path in ./drawResultBB.m

-       -select the tracker names in ./util/configTrackers.m
+       -select a tracker named in ./util/configTrackers.m

        -check the tracking results in ./results/results_OPE/